 |Collectivism||Favors Individuals.
 Deficiency of Collectivism (anti-Collectivism).||Balanced Collectivism||Favors Collectives.
 Excess of Collectivism (extreme-Collectivism).|

-Now to add another layer to this, collectivism and individualism are also well thought of as overarching paradigms in which a number of sub-paradigms express exactly what we mean.
-This is vital to get in terms of left-right politics.
+To phrase this another way, collectivism and individualism are also well thought of as overarching paradigms in which a number of sub-paradigms express exactly what we mean.

 Consider, when we say collectivism vs. individualism we are really expressing the following paradigms and more (each of which should really be considered on its own): “liberty (left) vs. authority (right), social equality (left) vs. social hierarchy (right), globalism (left) vs. nationalism (right).